 Peru - Money

-Central Bank stands pat at its August meeting
+Central Bank stands pat at first meeting in 2019

-At its 9 August monetary policy meeting, the Central Bank of Peru (BCRP) decided to keep the policy interest rate unchanged at an eight-year low of 2.75%, matching market expectations.
-It last cut the policy interest rate in March, by 25 basis points, which ended an easing cycle.
+At its monetary policy meeting on 10 January, the Central Bank of Peru (BCRP) kept the policy interest rate unchanged at an eight-year low of 2.75%, matching market expectations.
+It last cut the policy interest rate in March 2018, by 25 basis points, which ended an easing cycle.

-The Bank’s communiqué stated that it will maintain the current expansionary stance until both inflation and inflation expectations converge to the midpoint of the target range and economic growth approaches its potential.
-FocusEconomics panelists expect the monetary policy rate to end 2018 slightly above its current level, as the Bank continues to provide monetary stimulus to the economy.
-The next monetary policy meeting will be held on 13 September.
+The Bank’s communiqué stated that it will maintain the current expansionary stance until both inflation and inflation expectations remain within the target range and economic growth approaches its potential.
+FocusEconomics panelists expect the monetary policy rate to increase moderately this year, as the Bank tightens its monetary stance due to growth approaching its potential and as inflation picks up.
+The next monetary policy meeting will be held on 7 February.